jnboysen/us-fatal-police-encounters/README.md

 I separated the code for this project into three notebooks.
 If you are only interested in the exploratory analysis then you can jump to Part 3.
 Part 1 is the code used to create the clean_city_data_file.
 Part 2 is the code I used to determine the optimal number of clusters for for the KMeans model.

-1. Fatal Police Encounters Part 1 - Data Prep
+1. Fatal Police Encounters Part 1 - Motivation and Data Understanding
+2. Fatal Police Encounters Part 2 - Data Prep
-2. Fatal Police Encounters Part 2 - Train Kmeans model
+2. Fatal Police Encounters Part 3 - Train K-Means model
-3. Fatal Police Encounters Part 3 - Exploratory Analysis
+3. Fatal Police Encounters Part 4 - Exploratory Data Analysis

 ### Data